-2. Wat Chedi Luang, the most impressive chedi
+2. Marvel at Wat Chedi Luang, the most impressive chedi

-No tourist come to Chiang Mai without paying a look to Wat Chedi Luang with its huge chedi, as large as 54 metres and as tall as 98 metres.
+No tourist comes to Chiang Mai without paying a visit to Wat Chedi Luang with its huge chedi, one of the tallest in the city.
 Long sculpted serpents (naga) and elephants’ sculptures surround the chedi and are considered the most beautiful in Northern Thailand.
 There is a monk corner at the temple where visitors have the opportunity to chat with novices and young monks, helping them to improve their English knowledge.

-How to get there: Just a few metres away from Wat Phra Singh, the temple is on Prapokklao Road – the main road along a north/south axis.
+How to get there: The temple is on Prapokklao Road – the main road along a north/south axis.
+It is just a few metres away from Wat Phra Singh.

-3. Wat Chiang Man, Chiang Mai oldest temple
+3. Go back in time with Wat Chiang Man, Chiang Mai’s oldest temple

-The construction of the temple dates back to 1296 according to experts.
-Located as well inside the walled historical city, the temple was built with the founding of the town.
+The construction of the temple dates back to 1296, according to experts.
+Located inside the walled historical city, the temple was built with the founding of the town.
 It is famous for its beautiful Ubosot (main hall) as well as a chedi supported by sculpted by elephants’ buttresses.

-How to get there: located near to Chang Puak Gate along Ratchaphakhinai Road at the cross section of Sri Phum Road.
+How to get there: The temple is located near to Chang Puak Gate along Ratchaphakhinai Road at the cross section of Sri Phum Road.

-4. Wat Chedi Chet Yot: bad location but exquisite female figures…
+4. Oogle at Wat Chet Yot’s exquisite female figures

-Chiang Mai city centre still has a large number of old buildings with teak wood villas and administrative structures such as the city hall built in an interesting blend of Victorian European and Thai styles such as the city hall.
+Chiang Mai city centre still has a large number of old buildings with teak wood villas and administrative structures such as the City Hall built in an interesting blend of Victorian European and Thai styles.

-How to get there: follow signs to Chiang Mai city centre.
+How to get there: Follow signs to the city centre.

-6. Old teak houses along the Ping River
+6. Stroll along the Ping River’s creative quarter

-Opposite the Wall city and across the Ping River is Charoen Rat Road between the Nawarat and Nakorn Ping bridges.
-This community with its old teak houses lined along the road is home today to artist indie coffee shops, small restaurants as well as many art shops selling traditional Lanna textiles, design objects as well as sculptures.
+Opposite the walled city and across the Ping River between the Nawarat and Nakorn Ping bridges, lies Chiang Mai’s riverside Wat Ket district.
+This community lined with old teak houses is home today to indie coffee shops, small restaurants as well as many art shops selling traditional Lanna textiles, design objects and sculptures.

-Pay a look to Wat Gate, a temple with a museum looking like an old attic as well as to the 137 Pillars House, a converted old Lanna style mansion belonging to the Borneo Trade Company, a British company trading teak wood.
-There is a small museum inside the five-star luxury boutique hotel telling about the history of the company.
+Pay a visit to Wat Gate, a temple with a museum looking like an old attic as well as to the 137 Pillars House, a hotel converted from a historic Lanna style mansion belonging to the Borneo Trade Company.
+There is a small museum inside the five-star luxury boutique hotel on the history of the teak wood company.

 Not far from the night bazaar along Chang Klan Road is the entrance to the Anusarn Night Market.
 The market is popular with Thais who flock there to purchase fried pork rinds and the extremely hot green chilli dip called Nam Prik.

 There are lots of giant food stalls as well, making the market a great place to have dinner.
 North of Tapae Road along the river, you’ll come to the flower market, where you’ll find roses, orchids and many other cut flowers on sale.
-The market is at its most active late at night.
+The market is open until midnight and is most active late at night.

-Impossible to be in Chiang Mai without going to Doi Suthep!
-The very much revered temple is located over the city of Chiang Mai, half an hour away from town.
-It is a major pilgrimage destination during Buddhist holidays.
+A holiday to to Chiang Mai without visiting Wat Phra That?
+It’s unheard of!
+The very much revered temple located half an hour away from town is a major pilgrimage destination during Buddhist holidays.

-The temple dates back from the end of the 14th century and for visitors, its appeal comes from its elegant golden chedi surrounded by golden statues of deities and Buddhas and from the amazing panorama offered over Chiang Mai city, when mist recedes over town.
+The temple dates back to the end of the 14th century and for visitors, its appeal comes from its elegant golden chedi surrounded by golden statues of deities and Buddhas, as well as from the amazing panorama offered over Chiang Mai city, when mist recedes over town.

-While there is a funicular to take visitors to the top of the hill where the temple is located, the most courageous travellers will enjoy climbing the 309 steps to the temple compound.
+While there is a funicular to take visitors to the top of Doi Suthep hill where the temple is located, the most courageous travellers will enjoy climbing the 309 steps to the temple compound.

-How to get there: Songthaew (a small pickup truck) generally takes individual tourists to Doi Suthep from the small market area at the corner of Manneenopparat and Chotana Roads, next to Changpuak Gate and Central shopping mall.
+How to get there: Songthaew (a small pickup truck) generally takes individual tourists to Wat Phra That from the small market area at the corner of Manneenopparat and Chotana Roads, next to Changpuak Gate and Central shopping mall.

-9. Bhubing Palace and Doi Pui Meo Village
+9. Tour the winter palace and Doi Pui Meo Village

 The garden is then open every day.
 Another three kilometres away from Bhubing Palace is Doi Pui Meo village which gives a glimpse into the life of Hmong ethnics.
 The village offers wonderful views over Doi Inthanon.